-This painted rocks tic tac toe game is perfect for your Thanksgiving kids’ table.
-I painted rocks to look like turkeys and pumpkins just for a fun game that will keep the kids entertained.
-You can make your own version with a few supplies.
-Get the kids involved in the painting as well.
-They will love helping to create this fun fall themed game board.
-This post is sponsored by DecoArt however all projects and opinions are my own.
+This painted rocks tic tac toe game is perfect for your Thanksgiving celebration with kids.
+I painted rocks to look like turkeys and pumpkins just for a fun game that would keep the kids entertained.

-- Americana Premium Paints in a variety of colors (for specific colors used keep reading below) (you can purchase at Michaels or Joann)
+- Americana Premium Paints in a variety of colors from Michaels or Joann (for specific colors used, keep reading)

-- Smooth rocks (find them around your home or purchase)
+- Smooth rocks (find them around your home or purchase them)

 - Wood slice